 Mr. Mac and The Bushytail Gang: A Squirrel-Dog Revival in South Carolina

 A squirrel-dog revival is happening in South Carolina’s Piedmont Woods, and the hunter behind it all is Mac English.
 With his prized mountain curs and a deadeye–if unorthodox–shooting style, English drops 300-plus squirrels a year.
 And if you think that’s good, Two hundred yards away, on the far side of a veil of ash, hickory, and muscadine vine, a dog breaks into a steady, chopping bark.
 Ark…ark…ark-ark-ark!
 Mac English doesn’t miss a beat.
 “Whose dog is that?” he asks.
 He gives a playful smirk.
 The question is directed at English’s grandson Colby, who’s having a hard time fighting off a grin of his own.
 “My goodness,” the old man says.
 “I just know I’ve heard that dog somewhere before.”
 The barking grows incessant, more purposeful.
 “Could that be my Jack?”
 “I don’t know, Papa,” Colby says.
 He shakes his head, giving up the fight to keep a smile off his face.
 “Sounds like some ol’ trash dog is ruining my Buckshot’s chances again.”
 English, 77, is lean and wiry with a head of white hair that’s easier to follow through the woods than the man himself.
-He wears denim overalls and a battered hunting coat, and when his dog barks, it’s time to go--but not until he’s had a chance to rub somebody else’s nose in the fact that his dog was first on the job.
+He wears denim overalls and a battered hunting coat, and when his dog barks, it’s time to go–but not until he’s had a chance to rub somebody else’s nose in the fact that his dog was first on the job.
 When you’re hunting squirrels with squirrel dogs and the English clan of South Carolina’s rolling, red-clay Piedmont, it’s sometimes hard to say exactly what the quarry is: a squirrel, or bragging rights as to whose dog treed the squirrel. just wait till you try his squirrel chowder.
 Comeback Story

 Once upon a time, squirrel dogs were as common in the South and Midwest as cotton gins and working mules.
-These small-to-middling-size breeds--mountain curs, treeing feists, Kenner curs, treeing brindles, and the like--were a family staple with pioneer roots.
+These small-to-middling-size breeds–mountain curs, treeing feists, Kenner curs, treeing brindles, and the like–were a family staple with pioneer roots.
 “When our early settlers came into this country,” English tells me, “they brought these little dogs with them and they hunted everything.
 They’d tree a coon or a squirrel, run a deer, run a hog.
 You couldn’t get by without them.”
 Such breeds are a part of American sporting literature as well.
 George Washington wrote about yellow cur dogs.
 Abraham Lincoln was a fan; a “short-legged fice” was hot in pursuit of bruin in his poem “The Bear Hunt.”
 These treeing dogs figured in William Faulkner’s “The Bear” and Marjorie Kinnan Rawlings’s The Yearling, and the dog that played Old Yeller in the movie, many say, was a black mouth cur.
 By the middle of the 20th century, however, most of these specialty hunters had nearly disappeared, and with them a small-game tradition with a storied past.

 But what I find here is a full-blown squirrel-dog revival, particularly when it comes to the original mountain cur breed.
 In 1957, four men who met through an interest in old-time mountain music formed a club to promote line breeding of original mountain curs.
 Today, the breed is recognized by the United Kennel Club, with dozens of breeders listed in the 49th annual yearbook of the Original Mountain Cur Breeders Association.
-There are now squirrel dogs from perhaps 30 breeders and bloodlines--a crazy-quilt mix of old-time mountain pride and modern demographics.
+There are now squirrel dogs from perhaps 30 breeders and bloodlines–a crazy-quilt mix of old-time mountain pride and modern demographics.
 In fact, squirrel dogs these days are all about the future, as interest in these little hunters is growing by leaps and bounds.
 At first, line breeding for squirrel dogs was a mountain-hollow niche that involved a few old-timers determined to hang on to the past.
 No longer.
 The Internet has linked squirrel-dog fans into a community.
 Membership on the website Squirrel Dog Central has tripled over the last few years.
 In North Carolina, my buddy Robert Edwards, who’s joined me on this hunt, waited three years for his treeing feist puppy.
 The dollars involved only strengthen the legitimacy of the trend: These days, a pretty good young dog will run maybe $300.
 According to English, “a No. 1 squirrel dog, broke on deer and 5 years old, will bring you $10,000.”
 And English is smack in the middle of it all, with a single-minded obsession with squirrel dogs, squirrel hunting, and the dying art of making a good squirrel meal.
 Retired for 22 years from his days working in the maintenance department at a nylon plant, he hunts as often as six times a week.
 Most years his hunting parties will take 300 squirrels or better; his record is a staggering 544.
 He’s a major player in the comeback of the original mountain cur breed, and the star talent in a squirrel hunting video.
 His phone rings 52 weeks a year with folks wanting a puppy, advice, or a guided day in the woods.
 And he’s equally known for what comes out of his black cast-iron pots as for what goes in them: fried squirrel with biscuits and squirrel-broth gravy, squirrel and dumplings, stewed squirrel with tomatoes, squirrel chowder… English is a one-man circuit preacher for the wonders of squirrel.
 But right now there’s a three-dog racket pouring out of the woods, and already young Colby is 50 yards into the trees.
 English is right behind him, followed by his son Chad, grandson Chase, family friend Danny Southerland, plus Edwards and me.
 It doesn’t take long to figure out that before I learn another thing about squirrel hunting with dogs the Mac English way, I’ll first have to learn to keep up.

 The Mac Effect